How To Get Milk Supply Back After Being Sick? | Essential Recovery Tips

 How To Get Milk Supply Back After Being Sick?

 Regaining milk supply after illness requires patience and consistent care.
-Focus on staying well-hydrated, nursing or pumping frequently, and maintaining balanced nutrition.
+Focus on staying well-hydrated, nursing or pumping frequently, resting, and maintaining balanced nutrition.
 These steps help stimulate milk production and restore supply as your body recovers.

 What Role Does Hydration Play in Getting Milk Supply Back After Being Sick?